facebookarchive/hack-langspec/spec/01-introduction.md

 #Introduction
-This specification is intended to provide a complete and concise definition of the syntax and semantics of the PHP language, suitable for use by the following:
+This specification is intended to provide a complete and concise definition of the syntax and semantics of the Hack language, suitable for use by the following:

--   Implementers of a PHP compiler.
+-   Implementers of a Hack compiler.
--   Implementers of a test suite for the PHP language.
+-   Implementers of a test suite for the Hack language.
--   Programmers writing PHP code.
+-   Programmers writing Hack code.

-For now, the runtime library has been excluded, as that is documented at [www.php.net](http://www.php.net).
+For now, the runtime library has been excluded, as that is documented at [docs.hhvm.com](http://docs.hhvm.com).
 As such, all forward references to library facilities have placeholders of the form (§xx).